AOSSIE-Org/Info/GoogleSummerOfCode.md

 Furthermore, **once during the coding period**, you will have to present your project in one of the weekly meetings.

-For the **final evaluation**, in addition to the requirements by Google, AOSSIE requires you:
+For the **final evaluation**, in addition to the requirements by Google, AOSSIE requires that you:
 * Record a demo video for end-users of your project.
 * Record a video explaining what you have done in GSoC.
 * Fill an internal feedback form.

+Throughout the coding period, keep in mind that mentors are volunteering their time and also have other responsibilities.
+Because of this, they may not always be able to check in frequently.
+It is your responsibility to maintain contact with the mentors.
+The mentors should not have to chase you to find out about your progress.
+Contributors should take ownership of their work and continue making progress even if the mentor is unavailable for a few days.